Tryouts and ID Sessions

 FREQUENTLY ASKED QUESTIONS

-Do I have to attend both ID Sessions to try out?
+Do I have to attend all ID Sessions to try out?

 No. The July tryout is open to all registered players.
 However, attending ID sessions significantly increases visibility and feedback opportunities.